Trek highlights

 Commencing the trek from Machha Khola, you will explore terraces, lush river valleys, and dense forests.
 The trail goes alongside the Budhi Gandaki River and gradually ascends to high altitudes.

-On the way, you will discover remote villages with stone houses, gorgeous waterfalls tumbling down steep cliffs, and dramatic bridges over gushing rivers and streams.
+On the way, you will discover remote villages with stone houses, gorgeous waterfalls tumbling down cliffs, and dramatic bridges over gushing rivers and streams.

 Soon, the trail leaves the tree line behind and brings you to alpine zones.
 Air sharpens, forests thin out, and terrain transforms into dramatic glacial valleys and Himalayan panoramas.